TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/HeedTheOrder/Index.rst

 Heed the order
 ==============

-The single most important thing to know about :code:`stdWrap` is that all properties are parsed/executed exactly in the order in which they appear in the :ref:`TypoScript Reference <t3tsref:stdwrap>`, no matter in which order you have set them in your TypoScript template.
+The single most important thing to know about `stdWrap` is that all properties are parsed/executed exactly in the order in which they appear in the :ref:`TypoScript Reference <t3tsref:stdwrap>`, no matter in which order you have set them in your TypoScript template.